-Dr. Michael Sieh is currently in his first year as an assistant professor for Wayne State College.
+Dr. Michael Sieh is an assistant professor of education at Wayne State College.
 Prior to coming to Wayne State College, he served for 19 years as superintendent for the Stanton Community Schools in Stanton, Neb.
 Previously, Sieh was a school principal for the Spencer-Naper Public School in Spencer, Neb., and the Clearwater Public School in Clearwater, Neb.

 Sieh had served as chairman of Nebraska State Accreditation Committee and was the chairman for the Nebraska Council of School Administrators, the President of the Nebraska Association of School Administrators, and an Executive Board Director for the Nebraska Rural Community School Association.